ZabiyakaDaniil/datalearn/de101/module01/readme.md

 # Homework

-## Architecture of analytical solutions
+## 1.Architecture of analytical solutions

 Made in draw.io